-- FF are mainly from channelized flow, due to short and intense rainfall events (duration from centre of mass of rainfall to peak discharge less than 10 hours); high flow velocity is an important characteristic. - FF impact areas usually < 1000 km, causing loss of life and large potential damages.
-Co-occurrence with debris flows amplifies damages and risk to life. - PF can be due to the same rainfall events as flash floods but also to longer lasting events; primarily from overland flow and ponding of land surfaces.
-Risk can be associated to depth and, in some cases, velocity. - PF impact areas < 1000 km; as FF, and may trigger large potential damages.
+- FF are mainly from channelized flow, due to short and intense rainfall events (duration from centre of mass of rainfall to peak discharge less than 10 hours); high flow velocity is an important characteristic. - FF impact areas usually < 1000 km2, causing loss of life and large potential damages.
+Co-occurrence with debris flows amplifies damages and risk to life. - PF can be due to the same intense rainfall events as flash floods but can also occur during longer lasting events; primarily from overland flow and ponding of land surfaces.
+Risk can be associated to depth but also high velocity. - PF impact areas < 1000 km2; as FF, and may trigger large potential damages.